 - Clarity and appropriateness of the learning objectives for the session

-- Faculty members, instructors, or students as co-presenters
+- Faculty members, full-time instructors, or students as co-presenters

 - Quality, clarity, and economy of the written proposal